IG Farben Trial: Indictment

 Willing cooperation with the slave labor utilization of the Third Reich was a matter of corporate policy that permeated the whole Farben organization ...
 For this reason, criminal responsibility goes beyond the actual immediate participants at Auschwitz.
 It includes other Farben Vorstand plant-managers and embraces all who knowingly participated in the shaping of the corporate policy.

-Judge Hebert filed his statement on December 28, 1948, nearly 5 months after the judgment.
+Judge Hebert filed his statement on December 28, 1948, nearly 5 months after the judgement.